 William Ordway Partridge’s iconic sculpture Memory (shown being moved in October 2009) now greets visitors to the second floor, as she did in the early days of the Gallery.
 The 1913 work was commissioned by MAG founder Emily Sibley Watson as a memorial to her son, James G. Averell.
 More about Memory

-Today, Memory is looking better than ever, thanks in large part to cleaning and repairs made possible by long-time supporters Jim and Jacquie Adams.
+Today, Memory is looking better than ever, thanks in large part to cleaning and repairs made possible by long-time supporter Jacquie Adams and her late husband, Jim.
 More about the Adamses